time to code

 The blue pucks are drones.
 They try to get you (it's time to start using the spacebar to turn your puck shields on).
 The drones follow a path established by the blue pins.
 Turn on the editor to see the navigation path.
 When the editor is on, you can drag these navigation pins to change the drone path.
 These pins can also be copied and deleted using the features of the editor.

 The multi-select features of the editor can be used to detach the drone from the navigation path (delete its spring).
-Box selection (hold the alt key down, then click and drag) is useful for selecting the spring between the drone and the navigation pin.
-If you've used the ctrl-q feature to disable the drone's movement and shooting, it will come to rest over its current pin, making it hard to select both pin and drone using the shift-key approach.
+First, check that wall and pin edits are enabled.
+Box selection (click and drag with the alt key down) is useful for selecting the spring between the drone and the navigation pin.
+If you've used the ctrl-q feature to disable (sleep) the drone's movement and shooting, it will come to rest over its current pin, making it hard to select both pin and drone using the shift-key approach.
 The box selection method allows pin, drone, and spring to be selected in one action, the box drag.
 Then ctrl-x deletes the navigation spring.

 In a similar way, you can reattach a drone by copying (ctrl-c) the spring from another drone and pasting (ctrl-s) it onto the free drone and a blue navigation pin.
 Remember, ctrl-q toggles drone shooting and navigation on/off, useful when detaching and reattaching them.